 Under comparable standards by the State in which the facility is located.

-Comply with all applicable Federal and State laws and regulations on confidentiality including rules in 441 Iowa Admin.
+Comply with all applicable State and federal laws and regulations on confidentiality including rules in 441 Iowa Admin.
 Code ch.
 9.

-Comply with all applicable Federal and State laws, regulations, and requirements regarding the Prison Rape Elimination Act (PREA).
+Comply with all applicable State and federal laws, regulations, and requirements regarding the Prison Rape Elimination Act (PREA).

 Develop and use internal continuous Quality Assurance processes using data analysis, process and practice modification, supervision, and other methods to ensure the quality of services provided.